 Before deleting an object-store bucket, remember to consider data from another filesystem or data not relevant to the WEKA system on the object-store bucket.

 Once the migration process is completed, while relevant data is migrated, old snapshots (and old locators) reside on the old object-store bucket.
 To recreate snapshot locators on the new object store bucket, snapshots should be re-uploaded to the (new) bucket.

 When migrating data (using the detach operation) copy only the necessary data (to reduce migration time and capacity).
 However, you may want to keep snapshots in the old object-store bucket.

 The order of the following steps is important.

 - 1.Attach a new object store bucket (the old object store bucket becomes read-only).

 - 2.Delete any snapshot that does not need to be migrated.
 This action keeps the snapshot on the old bucket but does not migrate its data to the new bucket.

 - 3.Detach the old object store bucket.

 One remote object-store bucket can be attached to a filesystem.
-A remote object store bucket is used for backup only, and only snapshots are uploaded to it using Snap-To-Object.
+A remote object store bucket is used for backup, and only snapshots are uploaded using Snap-To-Object.
 The snapshot uploads are incremental to the previous one.

 Detaching a remote object-store bucket from a filesystem keeps the backup data within the bucket intact.
 It is still possible to use these snapshots for recovery.